HaomingFu/z-team-rules/README.md

-## Z-team
+## problems practicing repo

-This repo is originally used by Yao and Zhou to prepare for programming contests at school.

-Then a new member joined: Huanhuan Fu(Hehui, China)

 Members: Yao Zhao & Jing Zhou, Huanhuan Fu

 Keep track of problems they practice every week

 ### The Plan
-Each week each member tries to solve 3 problems and discuss them with each other if necessary.
+Each week each member tries to solve at least 3 problems and discuss them with each other if necessary.

 ### Sites